mgmarlow/simple-game-template/README.md

 1. Install dependencies:

 ```
-yarn install
+pnpm install
 ```

 2. Run the development server:

 ```
-yarn dev
+pnpm dev
 ```

-You can also use `yarn lint` and `yarn typecheck` to check your source files with Prettier and TypeScript, respectively.
+You can also use `pnpm lint` and `pnpm typecheck` to check your source files with Prettier and TypeScript, respectively.

 ## Publishing